walimorris/Payup/README.md

 You can view an example found in the desktop_popup.c file.

 You'll need to link ncurses when you compile or else gcc will throw a laundry list of errors.
-To compile a C program with ncurses, it should look like this (PayUp.c as example):
+To compile a C program with ncurses, it should look like this (Payup.c as example):
 * gcc Payup.c -o Payup -lncurses

 TO RUN: